JingzeGuo/scholar-agent/README.md

 ```

 ## Evaluation

+The blinded 50-question evaluation pipeline supports two main findings from
+separate experiments:

+- **Adaptive retrieval reduced dense retrieval operations by 22.4%**, from 76
+  to 59.
+- **Scholar-Agent improved Strict Success by 16.0 percentage points over a
+  conventional hybrid RAG baseline**, from 46% to 62%.

+### Adaptive retrieval (`adaptive_v2`)

 The benchmark calls the Planner once per question and reuses that exact
 sanitized plan for both `fixed_hybrid` and `adaptive`.
 Only retrieval execution